On transverse $R$-covered minimal foliations: Introduction

 \begin{theorem} Let $\cF_1, \cF_2$ be a pair of minimal, $\rrrr$-covered foliations in a manifold $M$ which are transverse to each other.
 Suppose that at least one of them is transversely orientable.
 Let $\wcF_i$ be the respective lifts to the universal cover.
 Then either every leaf of $\wcF_1$ intersects every leaf of $\wcF_2$ or the actions of $\pi_1(M)$ on the leaf spaces of $\wcF_1$ and $\wcF_2$ are conjugate to each other.
 In the second case it follows that both foliations are transversely orientable. \end{theorem}

+Here $\cF_i$ being $\rrrr$-covered means that the leaf space of $\wcF_i$ is homeomorphic to the reals $\rrrr$.
 Some of the concepts appearing in the statement, in addition to the precise regularity we will consider on foliations will be specified in \S~\ref{s.background}.
 Theorem \ref{thm.one} is proved in \S~\ref{sec.minimal} where more general statements are presented.
 The notion of having the actions of $\pi_1(M)$ on the leaf spaces of the foliations being conjugate for minimal foliations is equivalent to the notion of the foliations being \emph{uniformly equivalent} introduced in \cite{Th5}, and will be discussed together with the notion of isotopic/homotopic foliations, in \S~\ref{s.background}.

 Given a pair of transverse foliations $(\cF_1, \cF_2)$ we denote by $\cG = \cF_1 \cap \cF_2$ the intersection foliation.
 When $M$ has dimension $3$ it is a one-dimensional foliation.